JimothyJohn/scrollytelling/SCOPE.md

     value: "4,500",
     unit: "gallons",
     context: "Fueling innovation, one cup at a time.",
-    image: "assets/graphic-coffee.svg"
+    image: "assets/graphic-coffee.svg",
+    animation: "zoom-in"
 	}
 ]
 ```

 ### 4. Visual Design Directives

 - **Typography:** Text animation is crucial.
 The user loves seeing text "come to life."
-The headline and subtext should perhaps animate in slightly differently (e.g., staggered entrance).
+The headline and subtext should animate slightly differently (e.g., staggered entrance).
 - **Graphics:** The layout needs to accommodate a graphic alongside the text blocks.
 The graphics should participate in the entrance/exit animations.
-- **Background:** The background should not be static white.
-It should preferably change subtly as you scroll, perhaps shifting colors to match the current data theme, or containing subtle, slow-moving abstract shapes to add depth without distracting from the text.
+The graphics should match the accent color of the page.
-- **Colors**: The background should be white, the text should be gray (#5e6565), but the values should be accented in green (#79b533)
+- **Colors**: The background should be a very subtle off-white diagonal gradient, the text should be gray (#5e6565), but the values should be accented in green (#79b533)

 ### 5. Definition of Done